ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 3.1 Introduction and High-Level Requirements

-Currently 3rd parties such as Domain Name Services (DNS) registrars [put reference], Internet Corporation for Assigned Names and Numbers [(ICANN)](https://www.icann.org/), X.509 Certificate Authorities (CAs), see Reference [[X.509](######-X.509)] and Reference [[CA](######-CA)], or social media companies are responsible for the creation and management of online identifiers and the secure communication between them.
+Currently 3rd parties such as [Domain Name Services (DNS) registrars](####-whois), Internet Corporation for Assigned Names and Numbers [(ICANN)](https://www.icann.org/), X.509 Certificate Authorities (CAs), see Reference [[X.509](######-X.509)] and Reference [[CA](######-CA)], or social media companies are responsible for the creation and management of online identifiers and the secure communication between them.

 As evidenced over the last 20+ years, this design has demonstrated serious usability and security shortcomings.

 When DNS and X.509 Public Key Infrastructure (PKIX) [[NIST SP 800-32](#####-NIST-SP-800-32)] was designed, the internet did not have a way to agree upon the state of a registry (or database) in a reliable manner with no trust assumptions.
 Consequently, standard bodies designated trusted 3rd parties (TTP) to manage identifiers and public keys.
 Today, virtually all Internet software relies on these authorities.
-These trusted 3rd parties, however, are central points of failure, where each is capable of compromising the integrity and security of large portions the Internet.
+These trusted 3rd parties, however, are central points of failure, where each is capable of compromising the integrity and security of large portions of the Internet.
 Therefore, once a TTP has been compromised, the usability of the identifiers it manages is also compromised.

 As a result, companies spend significant resources fighting security breaches caused by CAs, and public internet communications that are both truly secure and user-friendly are still out of reach for most.